ogdf/ogdf/doc/porting/snapshot.md

 implementation has already been removed in former releases.
 This includes `FixedUpwardEmbeddingInserter.h` and `UpwardPlanarizationLayout.h`.

+The directory structure for internal headers (for example, helper classes) has also changed.

 ### Global namespace

 In former versions of the OGDF some symbols were added to the global namespace.